 performing on open steel structures only: Is able to perform attaching bridle legs and

-dead hangs to a steel structure from a man lift or ladder, only because of not having
+dead hangs to a steel structure from a man lift or ladder only.
+Hands on assessment.

 Hands on Rigging ability level.

-Level: none listed = Beginner just starting - Does not have experiance rigging above ground level on open steel structure at our course.
+Level: none listed = Beginner just starting - Does not have experience rigging above ground level on open steel structure at our course.
 Ground rigging only.

 Level 1: Beginner just starting, may need to be supervised.